 Theatrical: Ealing Studios

-Case: UK (think) Blu-ray case inside cardboard slipcase
+Case: UK (thick) Blu-ray case inside cardboard slipcase

 Aspect ratio: 1.37:1